bneedhamia/ESP8266HttpRead/README.md

 # ESP8266HttpRead
-Library to filter ESP8266 WiFi Shield messages from web server responses.
+Arduino library to filter ESP8266 WiFi Shield messages from web server responses.

 Sparkfun offers an [ESP8266 WiFi Shield](https://www.sparkfun.com/products/13287) and an [Arduino library](https://github.com/sparkfun/SparkFun_ESP8266_AT_Arduino_Library) to communicate with it.